Images wield incredible power.

 Of course, you want to use photographs of the highest quality!

 But how can you determine that quality — and quickly?
 By assessing technical quality and artistic composition.

 How to assess remarkable image quality

-Lastly, choose photos that look natural and not overly produced: that is, photos with HDR effect or strong image filters.
-Avoid overly vibrant saturation, and colors that appear as though they have another hue overlaid on top.
+Lastly, choose photos that look natural and not overly produced: that is, photos with HDR effects or strong image filters.
+Avoid overly vibrant saturation and colors that appear as though they have another hue overlaid on top.

 How to gauge exceptional composition

 Look for compositions that use the rule of thirds.